 However, the Blue Cash Everyday card’s main purpose is Grocery Store earning.
 That’s because it earns a higher 3% cash back.
 The 3% is limited to the first $6,000 spent at Grocery Stores.
 Thereafter, the rate goes down to 1%.

 The Blue Cash Everyday also has a sign-up bonus worth $150.
 This bonus can be earned after spending just $1,000 in the first three months.
 This is like getting a 15% return on the first $1,000 in purchases with the card.
 There are also targeted bonuses worth $200.

 American Express’ cash back cards are hampered by having only valuable two ways to redeem cash back: statement credits and gift cards.
 This is unfortunate because many of Amex’s competitors offer more ways to redeem.
 For example, Discover lets you deposit cash back rewards into a bank account among other methods.
 Personally, I would prefer depositing my cash earned into a bank account so I can invest it.

 This is the most common way to redeem cash back with an Amex card.
 It’s also best for travelers who can put atypical travel expenses on their Blue Cash Preferred and then “erase” them with the cash back.

 American Express has six pages of gift cards to choose from on their website.
 Cash back is worth 1 CPP (like normal) when redeeming for gift cards.
 Conversely, Membership Rewards points are worth a lot less for this redemption method.

-I would select this method out of the three because gift cards can be used at any time.
+I would select this method first out of the three because gift cards can be used at any time.